RagedUnicorn/wow-vanilla-pvpwarn/README.md

 Events can be ignored while the player is dead and wishes to not see any warning during this state.

+### Show events only for the current target

+This option allows to ignore surrounding events and only report events for your current target.

+Note: Events with type `CHAT_MSG_SPELL_PERIODIC_SELF_DAMAGE` will always shown because they have no source.
+Events like that includes events such as Blind, Fear, Polymorph and have the form of Your are afflicted by [some spell].

 ## FAQ

 #### The addon is not showing up in WoW.
 What can I do?